ManuelDev1810/SignalR-Chat/README.md

 - Download the project or clone it
 - Install Docker, you can have it from here: (https://www.docker.com/products/docker-desktop)
-- Use Docker to run the application, the command will be like this:
+- Use Docker to run the application: With the terminal go to the application folder where the docker-compose file is and run the app using the following command:

   ````
 	docker-compose up --build